Bluevipe21/fillingTank_controlSystem/README.md

 $roughness = \frac{\epsilon}{D}$

-After doing this calculations you can check the values in the next graphic:
+After performing these calculations, the values can be checked on the graph below.

 ![Moody Diagram](Moody_diagram.png)